UA-Libraries-Research-Data-Services/retrosynthesis/README.md

 Our initial testing on Codespaces suggests that you will need to use at least a 4 core machine for the AiZynthFinder and Similarity-based retrosynthesis workshops.
 To run the notebooks in Codespaces:

-1. On the repository 'https://github.com/ualibweb/retrosynthesis', click `code`, then click `codespaces` and `create codespace on main`
+1. On the repository main page, click `code`, then click `codespaces` and `create codespace on main`
-2. Then, install the needed extensions: Press `Ctrl+Shift+x` or click the extensions button on the left and install the `Python` and `Jupyter` extensions made by Microsoft
+2. Then, install the needed extensions: Press `Ctrl+Shift+x` or click the extensions button on the left and install the `Python` and `Jupyter` extensions made by Microsoft.
-3. [we are still working on this part] Next, follow the instructions within each notebook to setup the development environment using conda and pip.
+3. [**not tested yet...**] Run the setup.sh script to setup the development environments within your Codespaces.

 ## Planned Workshops